Facial psoriasis occurs on the eyebrows and the skin between the nose and upper lip. It can also appear on the forehead and the hairline.

 - UVB Phototherapy

-You should only apply little medication to the face as this can cause skin and eye irritation.
-Furthermore, the prolonged use of steroids may cause facial skin to become thin, shiny, and enlarge capillaries.
-Make sure to talk to your dermatologist concerning every risk associated with each treatment.
+Again, you should only apply little medication to the face.
+Too much can cause skin and eye irritation.
+Furthermore, the prolonged use of steroids may cause facial skin to become thin.
+Additionally, it can cause your face to become shiny, with enlarged capillaries.
+Likewise, make sure to talk to your dermatologist about every risk.

 Around the Eyes

-There’s a chance that psoriasis around the eyelids may blanket the lashes, making the eyelids red and crusty.
-If infected for long periods, the rims of the lids may turn up or down.
-If the edge turns down, lashes can rub against the eyeball and irritate.
+Generally speaking, there’s a chance that psoriasis around the eyelids may blanket the lashes.
+Thus, it can make the eyelids red and crusty.
+For the most part, if infected for long periods, the rims of the lids may turn up or down.
+In essence, if the edge turns down, lashes can rub against the eyeball and irritate.

-In some cases, a particular steroid medication made for use around the eyes treats scaling.
-Your doctor must supervise the treatment because eyelid skin can get damaged.
+By and large, in some cases, a particular steroid medication made for use around the eyes treats scaling.
+In any event, your doctor must supervise the treatment because eyelid skin can get damaged.
 Overuse of topical steroids in and around your eyes can lead to the development of glaucoma or cataracts.
-Doctors suggest having your intraocular pressure checked by an ophthalmologist regularly.
+Doctors suggest having your intraocular pressure checked from time to time.

-Protopic ointment or Elidel cream is an effective treatment on the eyelids and would not cause glaucoma.
-It can sting for the first few days of use though.
-Using Elidel or Protopic for eyelid psoriasis may help you avoid the potential side effects of topical steroids.
+For example, Protopic ointment or Elidel cream is an effective treatment on the eyelids.
+And, it would not cause you to develop glaucoma.
+Still, it can sting for the first few days of use.
+Even so, using Elidel or Protopic for eyelid psoriasis may help you avoid the potential side effects of topical steroids.

-Psoriasis on the actual eyeball, while rare, can cause inflammation, dryness, discomfort, and may impair vision.
-Topical antibiotics are the treatment used for infection.
+Psoriasis on the actual eyeball, while rare, can cause inflammation.
+It can also lead to dryness, discomfort, and may impair vision.
+In this case, treatment used for infection are topical antibiotics.

 In the Ears

-Psoriasis mainly appears in the external ear canal.
-Scale development in the ear caused by psoriasis can block the ear canal, causing temporary hearing loss.
-Do not remove the scales yourself.
+Psoriasis appears in the external ear canal most of the time.
+But, scale development in the ear caused by psoriasis can block the ear canal.
+As a result, it can cause temporary hearing loss when not abated.
+Still, do not attempt to remove the scales by yourself.

-For treatment, drip prescription steroid solutions into the ear canal or apply to the outer side of the ear canal.
+For treatment, drip prescription steroid solutions into the ear canal.
+Likewise, you can apply the solution to the outer side of the ear canal.

 Around the mouth and nose

-For some people, psoriasis lesions appear on the gums, tongue, inside the cheek or nose, as well as the lips.
-Psoriasis in these areas can be extremely annoying and lead to problems in chewing and swallowing food.
+For some people, psoriasis lesions appear on the gums and tongue.
+It can also develop inside the cheek or nose, as well as the lips.
+Psoriasis in these areas can be annoying.
+It can also lead to problems in chewing and swallowing food.

-Essentially, psoriasis treatments for the mouth and nose involve the use of topical steroids designed to treat moist areas.
+Psoriasis treatments for the mouth and nose involve the use of topical steroids.
 Improving hygiene and rinsing with a saline solution can help with the discomfort.
 Mild steroids can help treat psoriasis on the lips.
 Protopic and Elidel may also be effective treatment options for psoriasis in and around the mouth.